Time Within Itself

-Time Within Itself is a big band jazz album produced by Origin Records and released March 17, 2015.
+Time Within Itself is a big band jazz album released by Origin Records on March 17, 2015.
 The concept for the recording came from the idea of a high level feature CD showcasing the Michael Waldrop Big Band.
-Most notably, music critic Jack Bowers gave the recording 4 and a half of 5 stars and notes, "...Waldrop's first visit to a recording studio with his own big band was worth the wait."
+Music critic Jack Bowers gave the recording 4 and a half of 5 stars and noted, "Waldrop's first visit to a recording studio with his own big band was worth the wait".

 Background

 Early in 2013 Michael Waldrop forwarded a portfolio of songs (jazz instrumentals) to Jack Cooper in order to commission big band arrangements.
 After Cooper arrived back from a trip to England in the Summer or 2013 he was finally able to assess the tunes and make some decisions.
 Because of the high quality of Waldrop's compositions it was suggested he try to pursue a whole commercial CD that would feature Waldrop.
-A substantial grant ($10,000) was obtained by Waldrop from Eastern Washington University to doing a CD.
+A substantial grant ($10,000) was obtained by Waldrop from Eastern Washington University to do a CD.

 Both a commercial big band CD and a 'Music Minus One' (for students drummers) types of projects were pursued.
 Due to the complexity of having both types of recordings and the many cost prohibitive factors involved, the decision was made to recorded during the Summer of 2014 in Dallas, Texas.
 The studio used was Crystal Clear Sound located in the northern part of the city.
 Soon after that recording session on July 11, 2014, John Bishop at Origin Records was approached about carrying the CD as a commercial recording (two other labels were in the running for this).
 The level of artists used on the recording was very high: many of these musicians are both established recording artists and full-time college educators.